openresty/lua-resty-core/lib/ngx/balancer.md

 **context:** *balancer_by_lua&#42;*

 Retrieves the failure details about the previous failed attempt (if any) when the `next_upstream` retrying mechanism is in action.
-When there was indeed a failed previous attempt, it returned a string descrbing that attempt's state name, as well as an integer describing the status code of that attempt.
+When there was indeed a failed previous attempt, it returned a string describing that attempt's state name, as well as an integer describing the status code of that attempt.

 Possible state names are as follows: